seanox/virtual-environment/README.md

 - Supports VHD, VHDX as virtual drive also with Bitlocker
 - Functions to create, launch, manage and compact the environment
 - The environment is immediately usable after creation
-- Integrated program launcher as full screen overlay with tile optics, global hotkey and optimized keyboard layout support for fast access
+- Integrated program launcher with optimized keyboard support for fast program access
 - Personalization of the environment and programs through the use of a separate key-values file
 - Option to improve multitasking of older CPUs